Whole-House Remodeling: A Quick Guide

 It is worth noting that some materials need more time to install than others, and therefore can affect installation timeline.
 For example, bathroom walls take longer to finish because tile requires more work.
 A good remodeler should already be familiar with these factors and provide an accurate timeline.

 Owens Construction is your leading provider of remodeling services, including kitchen renovation.
-Give us call at (614) 846-1149 or fill out our contact form to schedule a consultation.
+Give us a call at (614) 846-1149 or fill out our contact form to schedule a consultation.

 Susie Moran